sikhote/sinclair.tech/public/assets/md/thoughts/interview-preparations.md

 ## Leet code patterns

 ### Binary search

-- Works when data is sorted, divide in half recusrively
+- Works when data is sorted, divide in half recursively
 - Prefix sum: save time with precalculated values
 - Examples: 303, 325, 560

 ### Two pointers

 - Pointers start at ends or middle, meet or disperse
 - Examples: 167, 15, 11

 ### Sliding window

 - When a max length is given and working with array
 - Examples: 643, 3, 76

 ### Fast and slow pointers

 - Check if linked list has a cycle
 - The two pointers will meet if something is a cycle
 - Examples: 141, 202, 287

 ### Rearranging a link list

 - Do it in place with a previous, current, and next pointers
 - Examples: 206, 92, 24

 ### Monotonic stack

 - Finding next greater or next smallest in array
 - Use a new stack array to track indexes
 - Examples: 496, 739, 84

 ### Top K elements

 - Use a min heap of size K
 - Examples: 215, 347, 373

 ### Overlapping intervals

 - Sort by start time
 - Go one by one to new
 - Examples: 561, 57, 435

 ### Modified binary search

 - Find sorted parts
 - Sort each half
 - Examples: 33, 153, 240

 ### Binary tree reversal

 - Left to right, right to left, at each level
 - Examples: 257, 230, 124, 107

 ### Depth first search (DFS)

 - Keep track of visited nodes
 - Perform operation on current node
 - Explore unvisited neighbors
 - Examples: 133, 131, 210

 ### Breadth first search (BFS)

 - Level by level
 - Shortest path between two nodes
 - Transforming words